 If you choose to disregard the bill that the IRS sends, then the IRS will start taking collections action to reduce your tax debt.
 The IRS does this through federal tax liens and tax levies.

 Federal tax lien

 A federal tax lien is a legal claim to your property.
 It serves as a public notice to other creditors that the federal government has a claim to your property.

-A federal tax lien can be attached to your house, banking accounts or personal property.
+The IRS may attach a federal tax lien to your house, banking accounts or personal property.
 A tax lien will almost definitely have a negative impact on your credit score.

 As with all collections actions, you can appeal your tax lien.
 An appeal will ensure a closer look to see if any mistakes were made.